SchoolOfCode/w0d0_precourse-challenge-julija777/README.md

 * Add, commit, and push your changes to that repository using your new Git skills on the command line in the VS Code terminal.
 * Host the website using GitHub pages.

-Link to the completed Julija_Tribute_page is:
+Link to the original code when I've started to code is:

 https://codepen.io/julija777/pen/mdMWpbW

+Then it was modified by me in VSCode and then a bit straight in the GitHub.

 P.S.
 I decided not to overthink so I created a tribute page about myself because it’s quicker to get information and no need to ask for rights to publicise someone's photos.
 I was excited when managed to link my photos directly from social media to the tribute page.
 No need for storage on a local PC and no extra downloads.
 Wow!